Complete mitochondrial DNA genome sequences of Armenian DNA Project members filed with GenBank (79 in total as of 3 october 2011):

 Academics who want to include these sequences in their research can get in touch with the project administrators.

 It remains to be seen if the ancient DNA (aDNA) of people living in the historical Armenian regions corresponds to the DNA of modern Armenians.
-The aDNA of people who lived on the Armenian Plateau in the Bronze and Iron ages are currently being analysed and studied.
-Results should be released before the end of 2015.
+The aDNA of people who lived in the Bronze and Iron ages on the part of the Armenian Plateau confined to the present day territory of the Armenian Republic are currently being analysed and studied.
+Results should be released before the end of 2016.

 As per Colin Renfrew in 2010: In addition, there is one obvious path of investigation that does deserve to be explored further — ancient DNA.
 Of course this is a difficult field — it depends upon the availability of adequately preserved human remains, and the problems of contamination from living humans are well known.
 But there are puzzling findings from early farming (Linienbandkeramik) sites in central Europe, indicating that the populations in question did not survive or at least did not get fully integrated into succeeding populations.
 This requires further examination, as it bears on a general problem of archaeogenetics.
 Possible population extinctions might call into question the extent to which mtDNA or Y-DNA data from the contemporary populations represent the communities existing in the relevant locations at the times in question.
 This is where ancient DNA may yet prove to be of crucial importance; not in establishing detailed patterns for early populations — the data are unlikely to be rich enough for that—but in offering spot checks on the conclusions about the past which we are deriving from data taken from populations living today.
 This may indeed be where the future lies if speculations based on the phylogeography of haplotypes from currently living populations are to be rooted in historical reality."